renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/automations_and_usage.md

 ]
 ```

-This means that when a new PR is opened/reopened or marked as ready for review, PR-Insight will run the `describe`, `review` and `improve` tools.
+This means that when a new PR is opened/reopened or marked as ready for review, Khulnasoft Merge will run the `describe`, `review` and `improve` tools.

 You can override the default tool parameters by using one the three options for a [configuration file](https://pr-insight-docs.khulnasoft.com/usage-guide/configuration_options/): **wiki**, **local**, or **global**.
 For example, if your configuration file contains: